JosephGesnouin/Asymmetrical-Bi-RNNs-to-encode-pedestrian-trajectories/README.md

 The possible names are those of the files in the `trajnetbaselines/rnns/` folder, typically `u_lstm`).
 All the architectures listed in the paper are available: Bi-RNNs, RNNs, U-RNNs (Asymmetrical ours), Reversed U-RNNs.

+We also present a version of the Social NCE contrastive loss that is **NOT** the official implementation of the paper

 ## Miscellaneous (not necessarily useful but just in case)